Robert Sedgewick (computer scientist): Education

 Sedgewick earned his Bachelor of Science (1968) and Master of Science (1969) degrees in applied mathematics from Brown University, where he was a student of Andries van Dam.
 He went on to graduate work at Stanford University where he was an advisee of Donald E. Knuth, receiving his PhD in 1975.
 His thesis was entitled Quicksort and was named an outstanding dissertation in computer science.

 Work and academic career

 Sedgewick returned to Brown to start his academic career as an assistant professor in 1975, with promotion to associate professor in 1980 and full professor in 1983.
 At Brown, he participated in the founding of the computer science department, in 1979.

-In 1985, Sedgewick joined the faculty at Princeton University as founding chair of the Department of Computer Science where he is now the William O. Baker *39 Professor of Computer Science.
-The first-year courses in computer science that he developed at Princeton are among the most popular courses ever offered at the university.
-He also pioneered the practice of replacing large live lectures with on-demand online videos.
+In 1985, Sedgewick joined the faculty at Princeton University as founding chair of the Department of Computer Science where he later became the William O. Baker '39 Professor of Computer Science.
+The first-year courses in computer science that he developed at Princeton became quite popular.
+He also replaced live lectures with on-demand online videos.

 Throughout his career, he has worked at research institutions outside of academia during summers and sabbatical leaves: